yosuahres/trajectory_development/README.md

 pip install -r requirements.txt
 ```

-### 3. Modify `main.py` (Optional)
+### 3. Modify `!CHANGETHIS` (Optional)

-The `main.py` script is the entry point for running the hand tracking and visualization.
-You might need to modify certain parameters within `main.py` depending on your specific use case.

-For example, you might want to change:
-*   The input video file path.
-*   Visualization settings.
-*   Output file paths.

-Open `main.py` and adjust the relevant variables as needed.
+!CHANGETHIS is a comment you need to look up and adjust it based on your need.

 ### 4. Run the Script